 Some applications of Collaborative CRM are:

-Online services for the enhancement of convenience and cost reduction
+- Online services for convenience and cost reduction

 - Effective communication through various channels including automated phone, email, and internet